leslie255/nvim-config/README.md

 Alternatively, in `lua/configs/treesitter.lua`, line `6`, you can have a list of parsers that will be updated everytime you use the `:TSUpdate` or `:TSUpdateSync` command (the latter is for synchronized updating), or you can just install all maintained parsers by uncommenting line `5` and commenting line `6`

 ## Usage
-> TODO, for now read `lua/core/keymaps.lua` for some reference
+> TODO: for now read `lua/core/keymaps.lua` for reference

+Note that the config uses `;` as the leader key by default, you can of course change it in `lua/core/keymaps.lua`, line `1`<br>
+Most keymaps in this setup are what I call declarative keymaps, for example, everything related to terminal emulator starts with `;t`, so `;tt` means "terminal toggle", and `;tn` means "terminal new"<br>
+Btw, tryout `;lb` in files with LSP support, it's really fancy!

 ## Contributing
 **Having troubles**<br>